Yesterday, I Almost Bought A Van…Almost. Here’s What I Learned From Not Buying A Van.

 Showering is tricky.
 Shit happens, and sometimes in the woods.
 Not knowing where you’re staying from week to week might be stressful.
 Vehicles break down.
 They can get broken into or stolen, and my “whole life” will be in there.
 Many things can go wrong.

-I think that’s a positive for anyone in life; pushing yourself outside of your comfort zone so that you can grow.
+I think that’s a positive for anyone in life; pushing outside of our comfort zones so that we can grow.

 Now what?
 Well, now I keep doing what I was doing, but with some new goals.
 Re-evaluate my current and future vehicle situation.
 Look at my housing situation and what to do about this investment short/long term.